 With a clear image in mind to work from, I got down to painting.
 Two months later after hours and hours of dedicated work, the painting was complete and ready for showing.

 After twenty years of painting, I can now say that I am an award-winning artist.

-At the ceremony on April 22nd, I was awarded “Best of Show” in the Visual Arts category for my painting of Moose, which I titled “The Face of Love.”
+At the ceremony on April 22nd, I was awarded “Best in Show” in the Visual Arts category for my painting of Moose, which I titled “The Face of Love.”
 I was so nervous at the ceremony I thought I’d pop like a balloon.
 When I heard my name called, I stumbled to the stage, managed to mumble out a few sentences (“My dog’s named Moose, I paint a lot of basset hounds, I like painting dogs, thank you!”) and then hurried back to my seat.
 I was elated.
 I was in disbelief.
 After so many years of creating art!
 How did I ever get here.

 To say that I’m humbled & amazingly grateful may be the understatement of the year: I spend so much time painting, but it’s mainly a private hobby.
 I hang out in my little home, painting my paintings, and I do post them on my painting website but let’s be honest- rarely do many people see them.
 I was very honored to represent my company as well.

 Not to mention, Moose has loved the gifts I’ve been showering him with.
 (More than usual, in fact.)
 He’s my muse after all- I couldn’t have done it without him.

 Also, I should mention a huge thank you to all who rooted for me.
 A lot of friends and acquaintances went out of their way to make the trek to Union Station to view and vote for my paintings, and it really means more than I could put into words.